Blake-Madden/Fiction-Publisher/README.md

 Fiction Publisher needs the following tools to be installed in order to work:

 ### Pandoc
 [Pandoc](http://pandoc.org/) - converts _from_ many file formats _to_ many other file formats.
-For our purposes, it converts our markdown file to epub and pdf.
+For our purposes, it converts our markdown files to epub and pdf.

 ### Kindlegen
 [KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211) - Amazon's free tool to create .mobi/kindle files.
 For our purposes, it converts epub to mobi.